demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 To resolve this issue, add the IP addresses of Cortex XSOAR8 or Cortex XSIAM to the Splunk Cloud whitelist.
 You can find the relevant IP addresses at:
-[Cortex XSOAR Administrator Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Administrator-Guide/Enable-Access-to-Cortex-XSOAR) under **Used for communication between Cortex XSOAR and customer resources**.
+[Cortex XSOAR Administrator Guide](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Administrator-Guide/Enable-Access-to-Cortex-XSOAR)
+Under **Used for communication between Cortex XSOAR and customer resources**.
 Choose the IP address corresponding to your Cortex XSOAR region.

 ### Fetch Issues